Fire Risk Assessment Cambridgeshire From £175 – Compare Local Quotes

 Ely is dominated by its magnificent cathedral, a Grade I listed building with complex fire safety requirements.
 The city also contains numerous historic properties and a growing retail sector.
 Similarly, market towns like Huntingdon, St Neots, and March have a mix of older buildings and new housing estates, requiring assessors who understand both traditional construction and modern building regulations.

-Industrial areas across the county, including the Alconbury Enterprise Campus near Huntingdon and industrial estates in Peterborough, Wisbech, and Chatteris, house warehouses, logistics centres, and manufacturing units.
+Industrial areas across the county, including the Alconbury Enterprise Campus near Huntingdon and industrial estates in Wisbech and Chatteris, house warehouses, logistics centres, and manufacturing units.
 These premises often have high fire loads from stored goods, machinery, and flammable materials.
 Regular fire risk assessments are essential to manage these risks and ensure business continuity.

 Residential growth has been significant across Cambridgeshire, particularly in areas like Northstowe (a new town north of Cambridge), Cambourne, and expanded villages such as Great Cambourne and Bassingbourn.
 This growth has increased the number of rental properties and Houses in Multiple Occupation (HMOs).
 Common fire safety issues in these properties include inadequate fire doors, poor smoke alarm maintenance, and obstructed escape routes – all of which a professional fire risk assessment can identify and correct.